Tom Brislin: Biography

 After seeing him perform with The Sea Within at Night of the Prog in July 2018, InsideOut label head Thomas Waber recommended Brislin to American rock band Kansas as a replacement for departing keyboardist David Manion.
 Months later, Kansas drummer Phil Ehart asked him to join the band.
 Kansas officially announced Brislin’s addition to their current lineup on December 19, 2018.
 His first performance as a member of Kansas took place on the Rock Legends Cruise in February 2019, after which Kansas resumed its Point of Know Return Anniversary Tour.

 Brislin’s lyric, compositional, and vocal contributions figure heavily in his studio debut with Kansas, 2020’s The Absence of Presence, with writing credits on seven of the album’s nine songs and a turn at lead vocals on the album’s closing track, “The Song The River Sang.”
 According to American Songwriter Magazine online, The Absence of Presence “takes the band even further into the progressive rock arena while still maintaining the classic Kansas sound.”
 The album reached the following positions on various Billboard Charts: Album Sales, #10; Current Album Sales, #10; Tastemakers, #12; Independent Albums, #32; Rock Albums, #31; Germany Albums, #7.

 On May 28, 2021, Kansas released their sixth live album, Point of Know Return Live & Beyond.
 The album features 22 songs selected from 12 shows recorded in 2019 and 2020 during Kansas’s Point of Know Return Anniversary Tour, Brislin’s first tour with the band.

 Kansas resumed their touring schedule on July 30, 2021 in Maumee, Ohio.
 Their Woodstock, Illinois show on August 7, 2021, marked Brislin’s 100th live performance as a member of the group.
 They are currently scheduled to tour the United States throughout 2022.

 Brislin appeared with Kansas on an episode of The CW’s Walker, which aired on April 14, 2022.

+On December 9, 2022, the three disc compilation Another Fork In The Road - 50 Years Of Kansas was released to commemorate the band's 50th anniversary in 2023.
+Included on it are various tracks from all 16 Kansas studio albums, and features a new 2022 recording of "Can I Tell You", co-produced by Brislin, Phil Ehart, and Richard Williams.

+On June 2, 2023, Kansas began their 50th Anniversary Tour "Another Fork in the Road", continuing through 2024.
+Starting with this tour, Brislin was named the band's Musical Director in addition to keyboardist/vocalist.